aionescu/talks/slides/Slides.md

 * Failure: The *entirety of the input* does not represent an `int`.
 * Success: Parse as much as you can, and return the "leftover" alongside the result.
+* Less greedy parsers are more easily composed.

 ---